eric-dk/EncryptionCompat/README.md

 String decoded = encryption.decrypt(encoded);
 ```

 Encryption and decryption are blocking, and should be executed on non-UI thread(s).
-Checked exceptions are rethrown as unchecked EncyptionException.
+Checked exceptions are rethrown as unchecked EncyptionExceptions.

 ## Gradle